hodzanassredin/hodzanassredin.github.com/_posts/2014-07-02-way-to-computation-expressions.md

    public K Key { get; }
 }
 {% endhighlight %}
-As we can see there is no direct representations for if and loop because linq queries was build mainly as a way to describe semantics of a language that is similar to relational and hierarchical query languages.
+As we can see, there is no direct representations for if and loop because linq queries was build mainly as a way to describe semantics of a language that is similar to relational and hierarchical query languages.
 And for some situations it is ok, but not for describing a semantics of an imperative language.

 Lets sum up our observations.

 1. We can build monads and monad transformers in c#.
 2. Limitations of representation for types in CLR forces us to use the Single Inheritance hack which can be a cause of bugs.
 3. Usage of monad transformers can be difficult.
-Types like CheckT<AsyncM<CheckM<T>>> is not what we really want to see in our code every day, just imagine if we merge 3 or more monads into single one, it will be absolutely impossible to maintain.
+Types like CheckT<AsyncM<CheckM<T>>> is not what we really want to see in our code every day, just imagine if we merge 3 or more monads into a single one, it will be absolutely impossible to maintain.
 4. In c# we have support for describing semantics of languages which is similar to relational and hierarchical query languages.

 And what would be great to have?

 1. Express monads in a simple way.
-2. Have syntactic support for imperative languages in monadic computations.
+2. Have syntactic support for any type of language(include imperative one) in monadic computations.
-3. Have better way to dispatch current monad into computation.
+3. Have a better way to dispatch current monad into computation.
 Something Like setting named scope.
-Also it would be great to have this named scopes to be first class values.
+Also it would be great to have this named scope to be a first class value.

 Fortunately for us, we already have all of that in dot net and this is computation expressions of fsharp language.
 What is a computation expression?
 It is a simple builder class which defines some methods(like we defined SelectMany in query expressions).
 After that we can use instance of this class as a name for a scope in which we can use all syntax allowed by computation expressions and it will be translated into method calls of this instance.
 Lets check simple example.
 {% highlight fsharp %}